Álvaro Gil-Robles: Biography

 Álvaro Gil-Robles was born in the family of prominent Spanish conservative leader José María Gil-Robles y Quiñones (1898-1980), which was the professor of constitutional law and founder and leader of the CEDA (Spanish Confederation of autonomous rights).
 His father played a significant role during the final years of the second Republic (1931-1936).
-He must go to the exile to Portugal after the Spanish Civil War (1936-1939).
+He went into exile in Portugal after the Spanish Civil War (1936-1939).
 His brother was José María Gil-Robles, President of the European Parliament between 1997 and 1999.

 Álvaro Gil-Robles could come to Spain at the beginning of the 1950s, where he got a great humanistic education at the Universidad Complutense de Madrid (1966) and after that, in seven years, obtained his doctorate at the University with a thesis on the legal role of the defender of the people (1973).

 He is a political figure who then did not exist in the organizational chart of the Spanish public administration, but took part in many public activities: he was a Member of the Spanish Association for human rights, President of the Spanish Commission of help to refugees (CEAR), and Vice-President of the CEAR Foundation, whose Honorary President is the queen Doña Sofia.
 Between 1995 and 1999 he chaired the Forum for the Social integration of immigrants, an advisory body of the Ministry of Social Affairs.